takenet/messaginghub-docs/docs/en/content-types/document-select.md

 }
 ```

-2 - Solicitando a localização de um usuário do Messenger:
+2 - Getting the location of a Messenger user:
 ```json
 {
     "id": "2",